 Some business owners may also put off decisions about their super while they focus on day-to-day business operations.
+Or perhaps the impacts of COVID-19 have resulted in a decrease in revenue, leading them to put off saving for retirement.
 If, on reflection, you find you’re in this boat, it might be time to take action.
 The choices you make now can have a big impact on your later years.

 How to pay yourself super

 As a self-employed person, there are a few ways you can pay your super.
 You may choose to pay yourself a wage and make a regular super contribution – just as is the case for employees – or you may prefer to make lump sum payments when your business revenue allows.
 Consider talking to your accountant before deciding which route to take.

 You can also decide whether you would like to invest with a super fund or manage your super yourself.
 For some, leaving super management in the hands of fund managers may be the most appropriate option.
 Others may benefit from choosing a self-managed super fund (SMSF).

 Choosing a super fund